Craig Gerber (baseball): California Angels

-Gerber's performance in 1984 earned him a spot in the Angels' spring training camp the following year, aided by the return to the Angels of Manager Gene Mauch and his style of "small ball".
-Gerber had followed advice from Stubing's assessment the previous year that he become a better bunter, and later described Stubing's work on his hitting saying, "Moose changed me around.
-He knew I've never struck out a lot [just 29 times in 365 at-bats in 1984] and tried to get me to hit the ball on the ground more.
+Gerber's performance in 1984 earned him a spot in the Angels' spring training camp the following year, aided by the return of Gene Mauch as manager and his style of "small ball".
+Gerber had followed advice from Stubing's assessment the previous year to become a better bunter, and later described Stubing's work on his hitting saying, "Moose changed me around.
+He knew I've never struck out a lot [just 29 times in 365 at bats in 1984] and tried to get me to hit the ball on the ground more.
 If you keep the ball out of the air, some are going to leak through.
 That can mean as many as 10-15 hits over 140 games."
-With Stubing as hitting instructor, Gerber hit .290 in instructional league and .379 in Spring training (a team average exceeded only by veteran Bobby Grich at .481).
+With Stubing as hitting instructor, Gerber hit .290 in instructional league, and .379 in spring training (at one point hitting .435).
+Among Angels spring training batters, Gerber's average was exceeded only by veteran Bobby Grich at .481.
+At the start of the 1985 season, Stubing credited Gerber's work in instructional league saying, "His attitude is outstanding.
+He's always trying to improve [...]
+If he didn't dedicate himself for the amount of time he did, he wouldn't be here."

+Early in spring training, Angels general manager and former director of minor league operations, Mike Port, described Gerber's route to the major leagues by saying, "to grade him out a few years ago in the traditional way - hit, hit with power, run, field, and throw - I'm not sure you'd give him much.
+But he's learned to do the finer things.
+He's a good bunter, he knows what he's doing on the bases, he plays all the infield positions well.
+He's fundamentally sound.
+That's what will carve out a niche for him."

 Of Gerber's offensive skills Mauch said, "Players that have his ability [...] must execute all the things that can win you a game in the late innings. [...] he's not going to walk up there and hit a home run for you.
 If you can't win a game with a home run, you have to be able to do the little things."

-Of Gerber's defensive performance in spring training, Mauch said, "Gerber's a bright kid, someone you could put anywhere and have a good feeling that he'd get the job done.
+Of Gerber's defensive performance in spring training, Mauch was quoted saying, "you haven't even seen him play second base.
+Or third base.
+Or left field.
+Or right field [...]
+He's been all over the place.
+Guys who can play shortstop and quarterback can do a lot of things."
+Mauch would later add, "Gerber's a bright kid, someone you could put anywhere and have a good feeling that he'd get the job done.
 He can play short, second, third, even the outfield.
 We put him out there in the spring, and he caught everything they hit his way."